datanav/docs/getting-started.rst

 Some of the alternatives presented are **“Restart”**, **“Start”** and **“Reset”**. **“Restart”** is simply a combination of **“Reset”** followed by **“Start”**.
 This will send all the entities from the source dataset through the pipe and populate them with the extra data you have specified through your DTL config.

 In many cases, we do not wish to reprocess all the entities, but only some of the them.
 E.g. imagine you have a dataset of 5 million entities, tracing back many years.
 In your DTL config, you have added logic that yields extra data if the entities are two months old or newer.
 Reprocessing entities older than two month makes no sense now, since they will not be populated with the new data either way.
 In these situations, press **"..."** at end of pipe name and on the menu choose **“Update last seen”** .
-This functionality could be more efficient.
 In this case, we choose which entities should be reprocessed, which greatly decreases the computational time.

 Similarly, imagine you work on a global pipe which merges data from 3 different sources.
 Two of these sources contain millions of entities, and one only a few.
 Let’s say you wish to change the output containing data from the source with only a few entities.
 Resetting the whole pipe in this case is unnecessary since we only need to reprocess a few entities, The **Update last seen** option also supports resetting the data from several sources at different times, thus if you need to reprocess the entities from the "small" dataset, you may do so without sending through all the other million entities, which will in either case be unaffected by your DTL changes.